How much do you know about the hair growth cycle? Largely, people aren't across the intricacies of hair and how it grows.

 Ways to help support hair growth

 There are ways to keep your hair healthy, revive damaged hair and improve your scalp health.
-In turn, you might notice that your hair growth rate either increases and that your hair is stronger and healthier.
+In turn, you might notice that your hair growth rate either increases or that your hair is stronger and healthier.

 Whether you're dealing with hair loss and are looking for growth treatments or you simply want to grow out a particular haircut, here are ways to support hair growth.